Hemaolle/web-chat/README.md

 You should have the Heroku CLI installed for this.

 ```
-# Build the client:
+# Build the client.
 # (Note for Windows users: You might run into this issue with npm install:
 # https://github.com/npm/npm/issues/17671.
 Retrying worked for me.)
 cd client
 npm install
 npm run build

-# Copy the client build to public server resources
+# Copy the client build to the public server resources directory.
 cp -a build/. ../server/resources/public/

 cd ../server/

 # Deploy the server to Heroku using git.
 I'm creating a git repository
-# inside the repository here to avoid committing the client build to the
+# inside the main repository here to avoid committing the client build to the
 # main repository.
 Also, a Heroku app has to be in root of the repository,
 # although that you could work around like this:
 # https://coderwall.com/p/ssxp5q/heroku-deployment-without-the-app-being-at-the-repo-root-in-a-subfolder